rust-lang/rust/text/0000-non-exhaustive.md

 * Provide a dedicated syntax instead of an attribute.
 This would likely be done by adding a `...` variant or field, as proposed by the original [extensible enums RFC][RFC 757].
-* Allow creating private enum variants, giving a less-hacky way to create a hidden variant.
+* Allow creating private enum variants and/or private fields for enum variants, giving a less-hacky way to create a hidden variant/field.
 * Document the `#[doc(hidden)]` hack and make it more well-known.

 # Unresolved questions

-Should there be a way to warn downstream crate users when their match is non-exuhaustive?
-What if a user wants to add a warning to their matches using non-exhaustive enums, to indicate that more code should be added to handle a new variant?
+It may make sense to have a "not exhaustive enough" lint to non-exhaustive enums or structs, so that users can be warned if they are missing fields or variants despite having a wildcard arm to warn on them.

+Although this is beyond the scope of this particular RFC, it may be good as a clippy lint in the future.

 ## Extending to traits